 Examples of authorised electronic money institutions

-Let’s look at several widely known companies that hold EMI licenses to grasp better what they do.
+Let's look at several widely known companies holding EMI licenses to grasp better what they do.

 How to start your own e-money institution